mattjbones/scu/README.md

 Then invocation is simply `$ scu`

+## Usage
+By default the script will run in interactive mode, however this is not always useful and there is the options for some command line args.

+`-l` will list all entries in the config file

 ## Requirements
 This script has been written for bash and developed and tested on OS X. I will test it on more platforms if it becomes more useful but I use `sed` to process the removal which might not translate.
 You'll have to try for yourself.